Split Rail Fence Cost

 - Height of Fence – Typically, split rail fences are installed at 3′ or 4′ foot finished heights.

-- Wire Mesh or Open – Installing a wire mesh screen to the inside of a split rail fence will provide containment for animals or children.
+- Wire Mesh or Open – Installing a split rail fence with wire mesh screen to the inside will provide containment for animals or children.

 - Number and Type of Gates – Each gate you want incorporated into your fence will cost more money.
 Walk-through gates can be easily installed in almost any slope, however drive-through gates should be on level surfaces.